 - The original series had a different rank system: Rookie, Squaddie, Sergeant, Captain, Colonel and Commander.
 Rookies are automatically promoted to Squaddies after their first combat kill but the rest of the ranks are dependent on the global number of Squaddies you have: 1 Sergeant per 5 Squaddies, 1 Captain per 11 Squaddies, 1 Colonel per 23 Squaddies and a single Commander once the player has least 30 Squaddies.
 Promotions happen automatically whenever there's an opening, with the maximum number of officers capped at 50 Sergeants, 22 Captains, 10 Colonels and a single Commander.
 The primary reason for taking an officer into combat isn't their combat experience but because their mere presence on the battlefield decreases morale loss in the team from injuries and casualties - but if the officer is the one who bites it, the entire team loses more morale than they normally would.

 - Star Trek Online similarly ties character rank to Character Level.
-Depending on whether you're in Starfleet, the Romulan Republic, or the Klingon Defense Force, the player starts at level 1 as a cadetnote or lieutenant and works their way up to vice admiral/lieutenant general at level 50.
-Your bridge officers can similarly be promoted from ensign up through commander.
+Depending on whether you're in Starfleet, the Romulan Republic, or the Klingon Defense Force, the player starts at level 1 as a cadetnote or lieutenant and works their way up to fleet admiral/Dahar Master at level 60 (actual promotions for KDF tops out at General at 55, equivalent to Starfleet and Republic Militia Admiral — Dahar Master is an honorary and highly prestigious title).
+Your bridge officers can similarly be promoted from ensign up through commander/subcommander.

 - In Exo Squad, Lt.
 J.T.
 Marsh is promoted to wing commander mid-second season.
 Appropriately, this coincides with him assuming command over two more mecha squadrons, while the former Chick Nara Burns becomes the official leader of the eponymous Able Squad.
 (In practice, however, the two new squadrons rarely appear and Marsh still commands the Able Squad whenever it is sent on a solo mission.)